gebisthefallenhero/math5610/HomeWork1/README.md

-Below are the codes for this assignemt.
+Below are the codes for this assignmet.

 * [dotProduct](dotProd.jl)
 * [p norms](PNorms.jl)